Jason8Ni/budgetMe/app/README.md

 # budgetme

-> A node.js/vue/express project w/ a mongodb backend
+> A node.js/vue/express project w/ a mongodb backend.
+The front end portion for my application.

+More to come...

 ## Build Setup